CWestBlue/2d-gaming/README.md

     updateGameArea() {
         this.gaemArea.clear();
         this.gameArea.frame += 1;
-        this.player.newPos(false, true)
-        // This is (customGroundObject, barrier arround the area) updates the players pos this.player.update(); // reDraws the player
+        this.player.update(true); // reDraws the player.
+It can also take  a groundObject, and  true or false if you want barriers.
     }
   ```
   4. Lets give our player movement. object.speedX & speedY move the object in that direction of y or x until set to 0.